Rahul-Bairwa/React-Textflux/README.md

       value={description} // controlled value
-      onChange={setDescription} // updates state on any content change mediaFullscreen={true} // <-- Add this line to enable fullscreen media preview />
+      onChange={setDescription} // updates state on any content change mediaFullscreen={true} // <-- Add this line to enable fullscreen media preview onEnter={handleEnter} // <-- Called when Enter is pressed />
   );
 }
 ```

 > **Note:** The `value` prop makes the editor controlled, just like a textarea.
 Pass your HTML string to `value`, and update it via `onChange`.
 All content changes (typing, media insert, mentions, formatting) will trigger `onChange` with the latest HTML.

+> **Note:** The `onEnter` prop is called whenever the user presses Enter in the editor.
+You can use it for custom actions like submitting, saving, or clearing the editor.
+In controlled mode, clear the editor by setting your value state to ''.
+In uncontrolled mode, use `e.target.innerHTML = ''` inside onEnter.

 ---